brentp/bwa-mips/README.md

     ===============
     low - high: 1618.52 - 3085.97

-    Low estimate uses unmapped reads that same as off-target.
+    Low estimate uses unmapped reads as well as off-target.

     % READS ON TARGET
     =================